kysonic/dojozax/README.md

 <input type="text" z-model="data" z-model-event="input" z-enabled="data" />
 ```
 ##z-each
 Repeat construction on nested node of current.
 Bind data in format [{},{},{}] or ['1','2','3'].
 Automaticly create a Store event in mv.zStore dojo Memory object. with name of current model.
 In element z-each="presons" we have a mv.zStore['persons'] Memory object.
-In this
+In this Memory object you can execute query.
+See [Dojo Memory](http://dojotoolkit.org/reference-guide/1.10/dojo/store/Memory.html)

 ##Bind events.